martyn-meister/cert-manager-webhook-dnsimple/README.md

 A [cert-manager][2] ACME DNS01 solver webhook for [DNSimple][1].

+(fork purpose: use ko so we can have arm64 support)

 ## Pre-requisites

 - [cert-manager][2] >= 0.13 (The Helm chart uses the new API versions)